8 September, 2023

 Use the tips throughout this article when writing your next document, and remember that it takes time to change a habit.
 Give yourself the opportunity to concentrate on updating one or two things, like simplifying your words or writing clearer transitions.
 Once you feel comfortable with a new aspect of writing, you can incorporate an additional suggestion.

-About the DePaul College of Law Master of Legal Studies program
+About the DePaul College of Law Master of Legal Studies Program

 Our curriculum covers essential legal topics such as research and writing, regulatory compliance, negotiation, communication and organizational management.
 With three concentration options available in data privacy and cybersecurity law, business law and general legal studies, students can tailor their education to their specific interests and career goals.